spinda/lavender/README.md

 A slightly more compromising Python code formatter, based on the latest stable release of [Black](https://github.com/python/black) (`19.10b0` at the time of writing).

+## Differences from Black

+- The default line length is 99 instead of 88 (configurable with `--line-length`).

 ## Documentation

 Read up on [Black](https://github.com/python/black), but replace `black` with `lavender` in your